awesomemotive/one-click-demo-import/readme.md

 * Add `pt-ocdi/before_content_import` action hook, that theme authors can use to hook into before the content import starts,
 * Fix frontend error reporting through multiple AJAX calls,
 * Fix post formats (video/quote/gallery,...) not importing,
-* Fix customizer import does not save some options (because of the missing WP actions).
+* Fix customizer import does not save some options (because of the missing WP actions - these can be enabled via a filter, more in the FAQ section).

 ### 1.4.0 ###